What is Working Capital?

 It raises a question in mind.
-What are non-operating current assets or liabilities then?
-Non-operating current assets are those assets which are not used for the core operations of the business and on the similar grounds non-operating current liabilities are those liabilities which are not related to the core operations of the business.
+What are non-operating current assets or liabilities, then?
+Non-operating current assets are those that are not used for the business’s core operations.
+And on similar grounds, non-operating current liabilities are those liabilities that are not related to the business’s core operations.
 Non-operating current assets include marketable securities, cash in excess of operating requirements, and other current investments not used for the core operations.

 Positive and Negative Working Capital

 Positive working capital is when NWC or NOWC is positive.
 When they are negative, it is negative working capital.
-Companies like Amazon enjoy negative working capital because of cash sales where buyers pay money even before the shipping of product and there is a time gap in making payments to suppliers.
+Companies like Amazon enjoy negative working capital because of cash sales, where buyers pay money even before shipping products, and there is a time gap in making payments to suppliers.

 Permanent Working Capital

-We know that the WC need of a business fluctuates with a transaction which is affecting current assets and current liabilities.
-For Example with payment of Wages, Salary, purchase of Fixed Assets, repayment of loan etc. working capital requirement increases.
-On the other hand, when you sale goods on profit, sale of any long term security etc. working capital requirement decreases.
-But, there is a certain level of WC which always keeps invested in the business.
+We know that the WC need of a business fluctuates with a transaction that affects current assets and current liabilities.
+For Example, with payment of Wages, Salary, purchase of Fixed Assets, repayment of loans, etc., the working capital requirement increases.
+On the other hand, when you sale goods on profit, the sale of any long-term security, etc., the working capital requirement decreases.
+But, there is a certain level of WC that always keeps invested in the business.
 The level of working capital never goes below this level.
-So, this level of working capital is called the permanent (or fixed) working capital.
+So this level of working capital is called the permanent (or fixed) working capital.

 Temporary Working Capital

-When you reduce permanent working capital from the NOWC, you get temporary working capital.
-This is that working capital which keeps fluctuating.
-Normally, the fluctuations could be due to seasonal demands, special order, any special event etc.
+You get temporary working capital when you reduce permanent working capital from the NOWC.
+This is that working capital that keeps fluctuating.
+Normally, the fluctuations could be due to seasonal demands, special orders, any special event, etc.

 Days Working Capital (DWC)

-Day’s working capital is a measurement of working capital requirement based on time period.
-It is an approximate method to calculate working capital requirement.
+Day’s working capital is a measurement of working capital requirement based on the time period.
+It is an approximate method to calculate the working capital requirements.
 First of all Working Capital Cycle is calculated as under:-

 = Raw Material Holding Period + Working Capital Holding Period + Finished Goods Holding Period + Average Collection Period – Average Payment Period.